skrashevich/go-libwebp/README.md

 ## Testing

 Go side testing involves a lossless compression test; byte-wise comparison against a golden test image.
-In addition, there is a fuzz harness.
-The harness is built for all backends, however it's most effective for the transpiled code, since the Go runtime can actually see into it, and because the transpiler is still itself experimental.
+In addition, there is a fuzz harness that executes against the transpiled code - encoding and subsequently decoding images of random size and color.

 ## Features